I've been practicing intermittent fasting for years.

-In fact, I often have trouble making myself eat earlier in the day since I'm now so adapted to a fasting schedule.
+I often have trouble eating earlier in the day since I'm now so adapted to a fasting schedule.
 It's hard to be hungry when friends want to eat earlier than my schedule is used to.
-(So I usually just eat less.)
+(So I usually eat less.)

 I now feel oodles better than I used to when I forced myself to eat breakfast each morning.
-In fact, when I used to eat breakfast in the morning each day because that is what we are all "told" to do, I would regularly "crash" soon after eating, feeling tired and groggy even though I had woken up only a few hours prior.
-No bueno.
+When I used to eat breakfast in the morning each day because that is what we are all "told" to do, I would regularly "crash" soon after eating, feeling tired and groggy even though I had woken up only a few hours prior.
+No Bueno.

 Hint: That's not how a healthy, functioning human body is supposed to feel a few hours after waking.